Breach of Contract and Lawsuits

-In a perfect business world, agreements would be entered into, both sides would benefit and be pleased with the outcome, and no disputes would arise.
-But in the real business world, delays happen, financial problems can crop up, and other unexpected events can occur to hinder or even prevent a successful contract from being carried out.
-Following is a discussion of the legal concept of "breach of contract," and your options should such a breach occur.
+In a perfect world, agreements would be entered into, both sides would benefit and be pleased with the outcome, and no disputes would arise.
+But in the real world of business, delays happen, financial problems can crop up, and other unexpected events can occur to hinder or even prevent a successful contract from being carried out.
+The following is a discussion of the legal concept of "breach of contract" and an overview of your options should such a breach occur.

-A business contract creates certain obligations that are to be fulfilled by the people or companies who entered into the agreement.
-In the eyes of the law, a party's failure to fulfill an end of the bargain under a contract is known as a "breach" of the contract.
-Depending on the specifics of the contract, a breach can occur when a party fails to perform on time, does not perform in accordance with the terms of the agreement, or does not perform at all.
+A business contract creates certain obligations that are to be fulfilled by the parties who entered into the agreement.
+Legally, one party's failure to fulfill any of its contractual obligations is known as a "breach" of the contract.
+Depending on the specifics, a breach can occur when a party fails to perform on time, does not perform in accordance with the terms of the agreement, or does not perform at all.
 Accordingly, a breach of contract will usually be categorized as either "material" or "immaterial" for purposes of determining the appropriate legal solution or "remedy" for the breach.
-[More on legal remedies for breach of contract can be found below.]

-When a breach of contract happens (or when a breach is alleged), one or both of the parties may wish to have the contract enforced on its terms, or may try to recover for any financial harm caused by the alleged breach.
+When a breach of contract occurs or is alleged, one or both of the parties may wish to have the contract enforced on its terms, or may try to recover for any financial harm caused by the alleged breach.

-If a dispute over a contract arises and informal attempts at resolution fail, the most common method used to resolve contract disputes and enforce contracts is through lawsuits and the court system.
-If the amount at issue is below a certain dollar figure (usually $3,000 to $7,500 depending on the state), the parties may be able to use "small claims" court to resolve the issue.
+If a dispute over a contract arises and informal attempts at resolution fail, the most common next step is a lawsuit.
+If the amount at issue is below a certain dollar figure (usually $3,000 to $7,500 depending on the state), the parties may be able to resolve the issue in small claims court.

 Courts and formal lawsuits are not the only option for people and businesses involved in contract disputes.
 The parties can agree to have a mediator review a contract dispute, or may agree to binding arbitration of a contract dispute.
 These out-of-court options are two methods of "alternative dispute resolution."